 (i) Further parental leave without pay, of up to 5 additional weeks, will be granted where the child is certified, by a medical practitioner or the agency which placed the child, to be suffering from a physical, psychological or emotional condition.

-17.05 Continuing Sessional Lecturer Pregnancy/Parental Leave Supplementary Benefit
+19.05 Continuing Sessional Lecturer Maternity/Parental Leave Supplementary Benefit

-Effective May 1, 2013, Continuing Sessional Lecturers excluding Continuing Sessional Lecturers who are either on layoff or leave of absence without pay, unless that leave of absence is for medical reasons associated with the pregnancy, are entitled to receive up to eighteen (18) weeks of Supplementary Benefit, provided they have applied for and are eligible to receive at least eighteen (18) weeks of Employment Insurance maternity or parental benefits.
+Continuing Sessional Lecturers, excluding Continuing Sessional Lecturers who are either on layoff or leave of absence without pay, unless that leave of absence is for medical reasons associated with the pregnancy, are entitled to receive up to eighteen (18) weeks of Supplementary Benefit, provided they have applied for and are eligible to receive at least eighteen (18) weeks of Employment Insurance maternity or parental benefits.
 The Supplementary Benefit will be paid as follows:

 (a) Where an employee is required to serve a one-week waiting period for Employment Insurance maternity or parental benefits, the University will pay ninety-five percent (95%) of the employee’s normal basic earnings for the first one (1) week.
 For the last week of parental leave, regardless of the length of parental leave chosen, the employee will receive from the University the equivalent of one week at 55% of average weekly EI insurable earnings to reflect the one-week reduction in the EI benefit waiting period.